Art-Jang/Art-Jang.github.io/_pages/project_SSSLR.md

         <h3 class="title is-5">Limitation and Future Work</h3>
         <div class="content has-text-justified">
           <p>
             Although we have shown that both non-manual and manual expressions are simultaneously captured from a sign video, the limitation of our work would come from the assumption that non-manual expressions occur in upper region of a frame, and vice versa for the manual expressions.
-While we address the issue by introducing the adaptability of the division ratio r at test time as shown in Fig. 1, not only the position, but also variations in scale of the signer (e.g. due to distance from camera) could be introduced in practical scenarios.
+While we address the issue by introducing the adaptability of the division ratio r at test time, not only the position, but also variations in scale of the signer (e.g. due to distance from camera) could be introduced in practical scenarios.
 Future CSLR works should embrace such practical challenges so that the recognition system can be deployed in the real world with ease.
           </p>
         </div>
       </div>